AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- RHS of a `type instance` must be a tau type.
 - Check that patterns of type indexes don't contain type functions.
 - If an associated synonym has a default definition, use that in the instances.
 In contrast to methods, this cannot be overridden by a specialised definition.
 (Confluence requires that any specialised version is extensionally the same as the default.)